jcardenasc93/zemoga_datasets/README.md

 ![er-model](https://github.com/jcardenasc93/zemoga_datasets/blob/main/project_images/current_arch.png)

-This is a simple monolithic app deployed in a basic free [Heroku dyno](https://www.heroku.com/dynos), this component embeds the app layer and the processing layer, so the same dyno performs application layer related operations and data frame processing as well.
+This is a simple monolithic app, this component embeds the app layer and the processing layer, so the same dyno performs application layer related operations and data frame processing as well.
 The mongoDB cluster component was provisioned over the [Mongo Atlas](https://www.mongodb.com/) services described before in the free plan subscription.

 ## Tech Requirements